Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Results

 \subsection{Extraction of \boldmath{$L_4^r$}}

 As the last option, we will try to extract information on $L_4^r$.
-In this case, we use the equation (\ref{FK}) to eliminate $L_5^r$, which gives us a system of two equations for $F_\pi$ and $F_\eta$, the free variables being $Z$, $Y$, $L_4^r$ and the remainders $\delta_{F_P}$.
-Once again, we numerically generated $10^8$ theoretical predictions for $F_\pi$ and $F_\eta$, shown in Figure \ref{Fig_L4_predictions}.
-As can be seen, the dependence on $L_4^r$ is markedly different for the two decay constants.
+We will essentially repeat the procedure from the last subsection, but in this case, we will use the equation (\ref{FK}) to eliminate $L_5^r$, which gives us a system of two equations for $F_\pi$ and $F_\eta$, the free variables being $Z$, $Y$, $L_4^r(\mu)$ and the remainders $\delta_{F_P}$.
+Once again, we numerically generated $10^8$ theoretical predictions for $F_\pi$ and $F_\eta$, shown in Figure \ref{Fig_L4_predictions}, using the default priors (\ref{Range_Y}--\ref{P(Y,Z)}) (along with (\ref{delta}--\ref{F_P_data})).
+As can be seen, while the dependence on $L_4^r$ is markedly different for the two decay constants, our theoretical predictions are compatible with the data in the whole range of values.
+As in the previous case, we need to employ additional information, i.e. the priors (\ref{Y_eta3pi}) or (\ref{ChQCD_ZY}).

-Using the same priors as in the previous case for the statistical analysis (Fig.\ref{Fig_priors_Y_eta3pi}, Fig.\ref{Fig_delta}), we obtained the probability density functions for $L_4^r$.
-Interestingly, in this case the strongest constraint is generated by the chiral expansion of $F_\pi$ (\ref{Fpi}).
+First, using the more conservative choice of priors for the statistical analysis based on (\ref{Y_eta3pi}) (Fig. \ref{Fig_priors_Y_eta3pi}, Fig. \ref{Fig_delta}), we obtained the following probability density functions for $L_4^r$.
 Figure \ref{Fig_L4} depicts the full result using RQCD21 (\ref{RQCD21}) and also the distribution given solely by $F_\pi$.
-For all the inputs for $F_\eta$ we get